KhronosGroup/Vulkan-Samples/samples/extensions/open_cl_interop/README.md

 ## Creating and sharing semaphores

-@todo: Describe get_vulkan_semaphore_handle

 To sync work across Vulkan and OpenCL we'll be using semaphores.
-Once again we create these on the Vulkan side of our sample.
+Once again we create these on the Vulkan side of our sample inside the `OpenCLInterop::prepare_sync_objects()` function.
 Sharing them is very similar to sharing any other object like e.g. the image:

 ```cpp
 VkExportSemaphoreCreateInfoKHR export_semaphore_create_info{};